percona/pmm/managed/CONTRIBUTING.md

   test                      Run tests.
 ...
 ```
-Run run tests, use `make env TARGET=test`, etc.
+To run tests, use `make env TARGET=test`, etc.

-Alternatively, it is possible to run `make env` to get inside devcontainer and run make targets as usual:
+Alternatively, it is possible to run `make env` to get inside the devcontainer and run make targets as usual:
 ```
 $ make env
 docker exec -it --workdir=/root/go/src/github.com/percona/pmm-managed pmm-managed-server make _bash